symfony/symfony-docs/book/forms.rst

 You'll notice two differences immediately.
 First, a ``data_class`` option is passed when creating the form.
-This tells Symfony which class to look at when guessing the fields.
-This is required to take advantage of field guessing.
+This tells Symfony which class to look at when guessing the fields and is required to take advantage of field guessing.
 You can now omit the ``text`` type for the ``name`` field as this field is correctly guessed.
 The ``money`` type was kept, however, for the ``price`` field as it's more specific than what the system could guess (``text``).